 3.1.2 Writing Description on Back of Card

 Upon flipping a card over the user will be presented with a space in which they have the opportunity to note down their ideas, emotions and thoughts in reference to that particular card.
 Greater functionality like this will add extra layers to the application, affording the user a tangible way of processing any situation or circumstance they may be involved in.
 This will allow for greater engagement from the individual with the application and provides the user with an excellent tool to help manage themselves.
+This functionality will make use of persistent data storage, ensuring that each description input by the user is saved on the local device.

 3.1.3 Editing Descriptions